 A publisher pays authors royalties in exchange for the rights to publish their work in book form.
 Royalty rates are percentages of book sales and they are entirely negotiable, though some publishers have standard royalty rates or standard royalty ranges that they try to stick to for the majority of their book deals.
 Complicating matters a bit, there are also several different types of royalty payments that an author might see in an offer, or a book contract.

 An advance is an up-front payment made before any book sales occur, but in essence this payment is made in expectation of future royalties.
-If you’re looking for more detail about advances, average advance levels, and why publishers might pay a lot for one book and very little for another, check out this post about advances, which I’ll post in a few days.
+If you’re looking for more detail about advances, average advance levels, and why publishers might pay a lot for one book and very little for another, check out this post about advances.

 Before I outline how royalties work and describe an example or two, I want to unpack a few different types of royalties and their ranges.
 Note that all of this information is generic in nature and I’m radically simplifying the details here for the sake of clarity.